 The "Big Book" concludes the Ninth Step with another list of results.
 Starting at the bottom of page 83, it tells us precisely what is going to happen once we commence to clear away the wreckage of our past.
 It describes these results as promises.
 The "Big Book" is filled with promises.
-These are just a few more of them:
+These are just a few of them:

-"If we are painstaking (which means showing care) about THIS phase (the amends phase) of our development, we will be AMAZED before we are half way through.
-We are going to know a NEW freedom and a NEW happiness.
+"If we are painstaking about this phase of our development, we will be amazed before we are half way through.
+We are going to know a new freedom and a new happiness.
 We will not regret the past nor wish to shut the door on it.
-We will comprehend the word serenity and we will know peace (to comprehend serenity and to know peace, we must experience it).
+We will comprehend the word serenity and we will know peace.
 No matter how far down the scale we have gone, we will see how our experience can benefit others.
 That feeling of uselessness and self-pity will disappear.
 We will lose interest in selfish things and gain interest in our fellows.
 Self-seeking will slip away.
-Our WHOLE attitude and outlook upon life will change.
+Our whole attitude and outlook upon life will change.
 Fear of people and of economic insecurity will leave us.
 We will intuitively know how to handle situations which used to baffle us.
 We will suddenly realize that God is doing for us what we could not do for ourselves.

 Are these extravagant promises?
 We think not.
-They are being fulfilled among us - sometimes quickly (as in a spiritual experience), sometimes slowly (as in a spiritual awakening).
-They will ALWAYS materialize IF we work for them."
+They are being fulfilled among us-sometimes quickly, sometimes slowly.
+They will always materialize if we work for them. (page 83, para 4; page 84, para.
+1)

 What a message of hope!
-It is almost beyond comprehension that all of these wonderful events WILL occur IF we just make our amends to those whom we have harmed.
-But, they WILL happen - that's a guarantee.
+It is almost beyond comprehension that all of these wonderful events will occur if we just make our amends to those whom we have harmed.
+But, they will happen - that's a guarantee.